neoforged/governance/steering-council-elections.md

 - sitting Steering Council members cannot be nominated;
 - the voting process lasts for 24 hours.

-The newly elected member(s) will now act as the Steering Council member in question until the original Steering Council member(s) return or their term expires.
+The newly elected member(s) will now act as the Steering Council member in question until the original Steering Council member(s) returns or their term expires.

 ## Considerations